input-output-hk/essential-cardano-content/content/article/why-spos-and-dreps-need-to-vote-on-the-constitutional-committee-restoration.md

 *   Hard forks and future transitions

 DReps have made their choice off-chain.
 Now the blockchain needs that decision confirmed on-chain - before 20 December.
+DReps and SPOs can place their vote [here](https://adastat.net/governances/4dab331457b61b824bbc6ba4b9d9be4750e25c0b5dd42207aeb63c7431a6b70400).

 _In short: Cardano can’t move forward until this seat is filled.
 SPOs and DReps have the power to unblock the system with a quick vote.
 It’s simple, it’s important, and it keeps the whole ecosystem moving.
 Please take a moment to vote — it genuinely makes all the difference._